 Battle of the Books is a literature contest for 4th and 5th grade students in Racine County.
 Teams comprised of two to four students are asked to read and become knowledgeable about the content from a list of titles selected by Racine Public Library librarians.
 Teams may be formed with students from the same or different schools.
 Teams with both 4th and 5th graders are accepted.

 Meets are held in a public forum where team members are asked random questions about the books they read.
 Points are accumulated based on the number of right answers.
 The team with the highest score among all participating teams is declared the champion.

 For more information please contact Anne Callaghan (262.636.9245).

 Registration is required.
-Battle Registration for 2017 is now closed.
-If you would like to register battle teams or for more information, please contact Anne Callaghan at anne.callaghan@racinelibrary.
+Battle Registration for 2018-2019 is now open.
+If you have questions about registration, contact Anne Callaghan at anne.callaghan@racinelibrary.

 Each team is scheduled for one battle.

 Battles are generally scheduled on Monday – Saturday in late February through early April.
 Meets are generally held at the Racine Public Library, 75 Seventh St, but may also be scheduled in other locations, such as schools.
 Meet date, time and location will be sent to participating teams in early 2017.

 Attention 2019 Battle Coaches: If you would like me to visit your team(s) for a practice battle, please contact me to schedule a time.
 Anne Callaghan, email@example.com, 262-636-9245.